-Smokers exist all year around, and with the arrival of summer, social smokers drastically increase their consumption of cigarettes and other tobacco related products1,2.
-Smoking and drinking often go hand-in-hands; the warmer weather and longer days are associated with day drinking, and more smoking among smokers and social smokers.
-Unfortunately, our summer habits come at a cost: smoking and other related activities are harmful to the skin, and lead to premature aging.
+Smokers exist all year round, and with the arrival of summer, social smokers drastically increase their consumption of cigarettes and other tobacco-related products1,2.
+Smoking and drinking often go hand-in-hand; the warmer weather and longer days are associated with day drinking, and more smoking among smokers and social smokers.
+Unfortunately, our summer habits come at a cost: smoking and other related activities are harmful to the skin and lead to premature ageing.

 Cigarettes and tobacco smoke contain around 7000 chemicals, many of which are harmful2.
 Nicotine and tar are two of the most widely known chemicals, but also include carbon monoxide, arsenic, ammonia and many more3.

 We are all aware of the many potential risks and effects of smoking, including heart disease, lung cancer and stroke.
 However, smoking does not only impact us internally but also causes noticeable impacts on our appearances.